Visper22/Sleep-Disorders-Datasets/README.md

 ## [Apnea-ECG Database](https://physionet.org/content/apnea-ecg/1.0.0/)
 Published: Feb.
 10, 2000.
 Version: 1.0.0

-The Apnea-ECG Database is a data base made for identifying Sleep Apnea events with focus on ECG signals.
+The Apnea-ECG Database was designed to support the development of automated methods for detecting sleep apnea events, with a primary focus on ECG signals.

 ### It contains:
 - 70 ECG records from 7 hours to 10 hours